michaelschleiss/densevlad/README.md

   "addpath('scripts'); eval_tokyo247_densevlad('limit_db',10,'limit_q',5,'force',true)"
 ```

-This uses `scripts/im2single.m` as a fallback so the code runs
-without the toolbox.
-Remove the limits for a full run (note: this is
+This requires the Image Processing Toolbox (`im2single`).
+Remove the limits
-slow; DenseVLAD is ~30s/image on CPU in MATLAB).
+for a full run (note: this is slow; DenseVLAD is ~30s/image on CPU in MATLAB).

 By default the MATLAB evaluator resizes images to max dimension 640 and
 does not apply `vl_imdown`.
 You can override these with: